 A: No. Some people who do get SARS-CoV-2, the virus that causes COVID-19, experience flu-like symptoms.
 COVID-19 currently has a higher death rate than the flu and appears to be more contagious than the flu.2 We do not know yet whether COVID-19 will change with the seasons like influenza.
 In the US, the CDC recommends that everyone aged 6 months and over receive an influenza vaccine every year.

 A: Yes.
 Scientists have found that people who have SARS-CoV-2 and have no symptoms (i.e., asymptomatic) can still pass along SARS-CoV-2 to others.2 In fact, people infected with SARS-CoV-2 seem to be most infectious before they even show signs and symptoms.

-A: The FDA is reviewing many drugs as potential treatments, but nothing has yet been approved to treat or prevent COVID-19.
+A: The U.S. Food and Drug Administration (FDA) is reviewing many drugs as potential treatments, but nothing has yet been approved to treat or prevent COVID-19.
 The FDA is also identifying treatments, such as Remdesivir, to help ease the symptoms and help people recover more quickly.3

 A: Face masks can reduce your chances of getting SARS-CoV-2, but the primary purpose of face masks is to protect others from you in case you are infected, especially if you are not showing symptoms.
 It is recommended that the public wear cloth masks, including homemade masks, to help prevent transmitting the virus to other people.4